tetris245/ULTRAbc/README.md

   - mapkeys to have all keys for current map room
 * Limited targets for UBC buttons in wardrobe and many commands with target to UBC users
 * Extended Uwall support to UBC buttons in wardrobe and save options of outfit command
-* Improved the xstatus bcr command
+* Updated the bcr and lscg options of the xstatus command
 * Updated the invisible command and the name of functions related to Chat Room
 * Removed the giveeverything and money commands